nealav/github-scraper/README.md

 Need to explore running in a Docker container on a cron job.
 No idea what I would do with the scraped emails lol.
 Meta-analysis on open devs?
 Tool to find most active developers around you for projects?

+## Architecture

+I spun up a Postgres Cloud SQL Managed DB in GCP.
+Sticking all the data in there.
+The script will run in a VM or a container in a cluster.

 ## GHTorrent

 http://ghtorrent.org/downloads.html